Fire services in the United Kingdom: Defence Fire and Rescue Service

 Both RAF and defence personnel can serve abroad both in peacetime and at war.

 Fire services protecting royal properties

 Several state properties, including royal residences and the Palace of Westminster, are protected by their own fire services in the interests of protecting sites of heritage and royal importance.
 The Royal Household Fire Service is responsible for firefighting at Royal properties.

 Private and industrial FRS

 Some large factories operate their own private or industrial fire services to protect their interests and provide a first attack capability until local authority fire crews arrive.

 These companies often combine fire and medical response under the banner of "Plant Protection" BMW and Jaguar Land Rover are two examples of factories with this provision.

 Civil nuclear

-Sellafield and some other nuclear power station operators have their own on-site fire service.
+Sellafield and all operational nuclear power station operators have their own on-site fire service which is required by law under site nuclear licensing conditions.

 Ports

 Some large ports have their own fire service, such as Felixstowe.

 Event fire safety services

 Several private event fire safety units operate in the UK at major events such as air shows, regattas, concerts and on film sets.
 They sometimes use the services of off-duty fire fighters and emergency personnel to provide fire cover at outdoor events.
 The cover normally consists of one or two standard fire appliances with perhaps a rapid response or control vehicle.

 A smaller number of companies offer complex event fire safety packages for large events or civil contingencies, including the provision of specialist off-road fire appliances, dedicated pump rescue ladders and other technical and specialist vehicles.
 Their roles are to provide a niche response where the fire services have no legal obligation or the specialist vehicles required for the high risk category.